UAE's Masdar launches facility to produce 1GW of uninterrupted renewable energy

 PHOTO

-ABU DHABI - UAE state-owned renewables firm Masdar has launched a renewable energy facility that will produce 1 gigawatt of uninterrupted clean power, the company's chairman said on Tuesday.
+UAE state-owned renewables firm Masdar has launched a renewable energy facility that will produce 1 gigawatt of uninterrupted clean power and that is expected to cost around $6 billion, company executives said on Tuesday.

 "This will, for the first time ever, transform renewable energy into baseload energy.
 It is a first step that could become a giant leap," Al Jaber said.